duncantl/CodeAnalysis/Topics/topics.md

 ### Performance

 1. Identify repetitive code, i.e. the same code evaluated in multiple places.
-1. Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
+1. [TOP] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
 See CodeDepends for this.
-1. Remove redudant code, i.e. whose result is not used. aka dead code removal
+1. [TOP] [Nick / Duncan] Dead code removal (remove redudant code, i.e. whose result is not used).
+Recursing into functions to identify side effects.
 1. Identify invariants that are recomputed, e.g. within loops.
-1. Loop "correction" that lacks preallocation, or that can be mapped to apply()
+1. [TOP] [Clark / Duncan] Loop "correction" that lacks preallocation, or that can be mapped to apply() -- simple examples
-1. Opportunities for parallelization
+1. [TOP] [Clark] Opportunities for parallelization -- simple examples

 ### Data Related

-1. Identify unused columns in a data frame read via read.table()/etc. so that we can add colClasses = NULL for these.
+1. [DONE] Identify unused columns in a data frame read via read.table()/etc. so that we can add colClasses = NULL for these.
 (Clark: Here is [code for this](https://github.com/clarkfitzg/codedoctor/blob/master/R/read_faster.R))
-1. colClasses and type inference.
+1. [MED] colClasses and type inference -- `vapply()`
 1. Identify objects that are supposed to have the same length.

 ### Functions

 1. Refactoring functions to smaller, more modular functions
-1. Extract functions defined inside functions that do not modify the shared variables.
+1. [LAST] [Nick] Extract functions defined inside functions that do not modify the shared variables.
+To allow testing.
 1. [somewhat done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun (Nick: also done in rstatic, see [here](https://github.com/nick-ulle/rstatic/blob/master/R/collapse_namespaces.R))